lydell/eslump/README.md

 # eslump

-CLI tool for fuzz testing JavaScript parsers and suchlike programs.
+Fuzz testing JavaScript parsers and suchlike programs.

 > **es :** short for ECMAScript (the JavaScript standard)
 > **lump :** a piece or mass of indefinite size and shape